This Stuffed Acorn Squash is filled with a delicious sausage and apple mixture. It’s wonderful as a side dish or a complete meal!

 It’s so good.
 The squash is delicious, then you add the sausage and apples.
 So delicious.
 I prep on Sunday and take it for lunch .

-Going to try this recipe on the weekend for my daughter in law when we spend the day together!
-We both love any kind of squash with butternut a real favorite, but this acorn sounds yummy!
+Tried this recipe on the weekend for my daughter in law when we spent the day together!
+We both love any kind of squash with butternut a real favorite, but this acorn squash was so yummy!

 Made this recipe twice now.
 It has to be the best I’ve had so far.
 Delicious!!!!